hhl/hhl/sddm-themes-hhl/README.md

 - all this fancy stuff is disabled!

 - __poetry__ is like openspace but another background
-- __pure-poetry__ is a greeter with one function, login
-    - all other buttons are disabled.
-    - This theme could be used for example to manage a kiosk desktop or an office desktop

 _If nothing helps, fetch [sddm-theme-deepspace](https://github.com/siduction/sddm-theme-deepspace "the side on github")